-My first interests were in collective behaviour and cybernetics.
+Later, once I realised that the mechanisms of complex behavioural schemes were on the top of my list, my focus jumped into collective behaviour and cybernetics.
 Hence my passion for Apis mellifera.
 I spent years discovering means of information flow within a decentralised system along with trade-offs between gathering energy and information at the individual and group level.

 More recently I studied the stress response of Danio rerio and produced first time evidence of fast regulatory actions by pituitary corticotroph cells, among several other findings.
 I also produced a repertoire of novel tests and tools for in vivo imaging and non-invasive optogenetics.